nytimes/covid-19-data/README.md

 * New York

 All cases for the five boroughs of New York City (New York, Kings, Queens, Bronx and Richmond counties) are assigned to a single area called New York City.
-There is a large jump in the number of deaths on April 6th due to switching from data from New York City to data from New York state for deaths.
 The number of deaths in New York City also includes probable deaths reported by the New York City health department.

-For all New York state counties, starting on April 8th we are reporting deaths by place of fatality instead of residence of individual.
-There were no new deaths reported by the state on April 17th or April 18th.

-On June 30, the New York City health department announced an additional 692 deaths in New York City residents, most of which had taken place outside the city more than three weeks ago.
-We are counting these deaths when they are in excess of the number of deaths in New York City residents counted by the state.
+Deaths are reported by county of residence, except for certain periods described below.

+We have changed the way we have counted deaths in New York State a few times in response to changes in how the state and New York City report their data.
+See this [note](NEW-YORK-DEATHS-METHODOLOGY.md) for an explanation and timeline.

 * Kansas City, Mo.